 States/territories that have mandated net metering for certain utilities

 Congratulations.
 If you live/work in one of these 33 states, D.C., or four territories, you are able to take advantage of net-metering credits in some form.
 View the database on DSIRE for more details about your specific region.

 States that are transitioning to compensation other than net metering

-Five states (Illinois, Indiana, Kentucky, Michigan, New York) do currently have net metering credits, but they are transitioning into a different form of compensation.
+Five states (California, Illinois, Indiana, Kentucky, Michigan) do currently have net-metering credits, but they are transitioning into a different form of compensation.

 Indiana: The state began a phase-down of the retail rate compensation for residential customers in 2017.
 The retail rate will be phased out completely by July 2022, but certain utilities like Vectren still offer net metering.

 Kentucky: Effective January 2020, the state requires the Public Service Commission to set crediting structures for each utility based on dollar value rather than kilowatt-hour netting.